Vobridius – Vouvray

 The Loire Valley produces many different sorts of wines but also fruit and vegetables, flowers, asparagus, melons, cereals.
 There are chicken and pig farms, dairy farming.
 The soil is fertile, and the climate is mild.
 Many rivers for fishing and transport, forests for hunting.
 No wonder kings and noblemen chose to live in this region where they built all those world-famous Chateaux.

-Ripe plum, caramel and brioche.
+Ripe yellow fruits, caramel and brioche.